By Brendan Mooney, Australia

 I have also not experienced any pain for many years as a result of the lifestyle that I continue to live.
 My life is simple and enjoyable now, as opposed to the complicated mess and chaos it used to be.
 In reference to how I used to live, I can now see that there were many warning signs that all was not right prior to my development of chronic pain.
 However, given that I ignored these signs and just continued it is no wonder why things built up to such an extent.

-In relation to employment, I have completed my qualifications in psychology and am currently working six days per week.
-I work as a private Psychologist and also for one of the largest rehabilitation providers in Australia.
-I also continue to tutor violin at a local primary school.
+In relation to employment, I have completed my registration requirements in psychology and am currently working six days per week.
+I work for one of the largest rehabilitation providers in Australia, as well as continue to tutor violin at a local primary school.

 Suffice to say, the lifestyle I now live is very normal.
 I go to work, tend to my domestic duties, and enjoy great food and company with family and friends.
 However, the quality that I now do everything in has changed completely.
 In other words, I now make choices that allow me to feel gentleness, love and joy on a daily basis.
 Whilst I am still learning and sometimes make mistakes, predominantly my life is very enjoyable and deeply meaningful.
 In short, life is as it should be, and as it was when I was a young boy.
 The returning of myself to this most natural way of living has been a development akin to coming home, having strayed off the path for some time.